ulixee/platform/databox/docs/DataboxBasics/Databox.md

 > Databoxes are self-contained data extraction scripts defined so they can be configured many ways and re-run many times.

+Each databox takes in Input provided by tooling or a CLI, performs an extraction and returns Output.

 The default format for a Databox is to export a default object that provides a single callback with your logic.
 Your callback will be supplied with [input](#input) parameters and an [output](#output) object to assemble your collected data.

 ```js